Marionette Filler

 Overview

-Most dermal fillers contain 1 cc of hyaluronic acid per syringe, equivalent to 1/5th of a teaspoon.
-The amount of filler needed varies based on the desired results however average amounts for marionette are 2-3 syringes.
+Typically, most dermal fillers contain 1 cc of hyaluronic acid per syringe, which is equivalent to 1/5th of a teaspoon.
+While the amount of filler needed varies based on the desired outcome, on average, providers use 2–3 syringes for the marionette area.

 Ideal Candidate